innkuika/CashyCash-Frontend/README.md

 ## Directly show wallet
-* Check if auth token exist in `sceneDelegate`, if so, navigate to `homeView` directly
+* Check if auth token exists in `sceneDelegate`, if so, navigate to `homeView` directly

 ## Account view
 * Used `UILabel` to display account name and amount